 Grasping the importance of work-life balance right out of the gates of graduate school, Batjer Johnson has since made this a term of accepting promotions in every step of her career, including currently as deputy coordinator for homeland security screenings and designations.
-This, as well as holding her ground in male-dominated meetings, she tagged as her most bold moments, professionally.
+This, as well as holding her ground in male-dominated meetings, she tagged as her boldest moments, professionally.

 As deputy coordinator, Batjer Johnson has a hand in how the U.S. coordinates counterterrorism abroad, including how it designates foreign terror organizations and individuals around the globe.

-“We have to be able to speak everybody’s language and find the right approach,” Batjer Johnson said of working across difference offices in the State Department, and added that’s where her education from GPS most shines.
+“We have to be able to speak everybody’s language and find the right approach,” Batjer Johnson said of working across different offices in the State Department, and added that’s where her education from GPS most shines.
 “The one thing I really liked about GPS was it pushed us to think about every angle of the problem.
 You have to be able to do that, to be able to be flexible and adaptable.”